dncsvr/learn-javascript/nuxt-module/README.md

 `package.json`.

-Current `addPlugin` helper does not support passing any parameters, so the work around for setting them for prime vue was to expose the parameter from module configuration, set a public variable in runtime config and use that value in a plugin.
+Current `addPlugin` helper does not support passing any parameters, so the work around for setting theme for `primevue` was to expose the config from module to nuxt configuration, set a public variable in runtime config and use that value in a plugin.

 ```javascript